Can Java Moss Grow Emersed? Java moss is used in many aquariums and can survive completely underwater so long as it is given enough light.

 - You can mist the moss with clean tap water using a spray bottle every other day for this method to be successful, replacing the old dirty water that accumulates after each time you spray it.

-- Once the java moss is growing vertically and is around an inch long start giving it a trim with scissors the lose pieces that you cut will also grow so don’t take them out!
+- Once the java moss is growing vertically and is an inch long start giving it a trim with scissors.
+The loose pieces that you cut will also grow so don’t take them out!